mingen-pan/class4pgm/README.md

 # class4pgm
 `class4pgm` is a library to define and persist classes of the nodes and edges of property graph models (e.g., RedisGraph and Neo4j).
-The definition of a class is concise and follows the convention used by other ogm libs (e.g., XXX).
-However, this library also allows users to persist their defined classes in graph databases, so that different clients can share the same defined class schema. `class4pgm` is graph-database independent, and current supports for RedisGraph.
-One can always convert the instances of their defined classes into `Cypher`, a generally graph query language used by multiple graph databases.
+The definition of a class is concise and follows the convention used by other ogm libs (e.g., `py2neo`).
+However, this library also allows users to persist their defined classes in graph databases, so that different clients can share their defined class schema. `class4pgm` is graph-database independent, and current supports for `RedisGraph` and `Neo4j`.
+One can always convert the instances of their defined classes into the nodes and edges compatible with `Cypher`, a generally graph query language used by multiple graph databases.

 Here is an example how one can use `class4pgm` to define and persist classes.

 First, Let's import the lib.